The Goal of these Guidelines

 To provide cost-effective and high-quality imagery for alumni clubs to use, we offer a photo library online.

-Usage Rights for Clubs: The School tries to purchase club usage rights for photo shoots whenever feasible so photos will be available to the clubs without a fee.
-These photos can be found by:
+Usage Rights: The School tries to purchase club usage rights for photo shoots whenever feasible so photos will be available to the clubs without a fee.
+These photos can be found by selecting “School-wide & Clubs” in the right sidebar under “Select Usage Rights” when searching for images.

 Questions